Whangārei Communities Fund

 • support resilience to climate change impacts.

-4. Community Well-being: To support initiatives that:
+4. Community Wellbeing: To support initiatives that:

 • enable equitable outcomes

-• raise community resilience, participation, and connection
+• raise community resilience, participation and connection

-• help create safe, healthy, thriving communities.
+• help create safe, healthy and thriving communities.

 Eligibility